alexandroid000/improv/README.md

 Getting Started
 ---------------

-For now, this is an embedded DSL in Haskell - so we must compile the whole library to run user-created code.

 Run the script `improv.sh` in a terminal.
-If all goes well, this will launch roscore, turtle simulator (can edit this file to change simulators), and launch the monitoring script.
+If all goes well, this will launch roscore, turtle simulator, and launch the monitoring script.

-Edit the file `src/Demo.hs`.
-When this file is saved, the monitoring script will detect a change and compile the code into a ROS node which publishes commands.
+Edit the file `src/test.imp`.
+When this file is saved, the monitoring script will detect a change and interpret the code, creating a ROS node which publishes commands to the simulator.
+You should see the effects in the simulator immediately.